brandur/org/drafts/aws-static-complete.md

 ### Route53 (or Any Other DNS) (#dns)

+Use Route53 or any other DNS provide of your choice to CNAME your custom domain to the domain name of your new CloudFront distribution (once again, those look lik `da48dchlilyg8.cloudfront.net`).

 ### IAM (#iam)

 Now that the basic static site is working, it's time to lock down the